Sign in

 Glossary Terms

-A positive meniscus lens has two spherical surfaces.
-The name comes from the Greek μηνίσκος meaning a little crescent moon.
+A positive meniscus lens features two spherical surfaces.
+The term is derived from the Greek word μηνίσκος, which means a small crescent moon.

 Please visit our website for more information on this topic.